abhi-glitchhg/abhi-glitchhg.github.io/_pages/about.md

 ### Recent News
+* Created a tool for devanagari to modi conversion: https://abhi-glitchhg.github.io/modi_lipi !
+Check it out.
 * Jan 2025, climbing the ~~tree~~ corporate ladder, one step at a time! got promoted to SDE2 guys!! 🥳🎉
 * April 2024.
 I have joined [minus zero](https://www.minuszero.ai/) as SDE + MLE.
 I will be working on building tools for Autonomous driving suits and 3d vision.
 Very much excited to learn new things and explore the field of autonomous driving. 🚗 goes brrrrrrrrrrrrrr
 * May 2023.
 My GSoC(Google summer of Code) proposal accepted @[INCF](https://www.incf.org/).
 I will be working on [The Virtual Brain Project](https://www.thevirtualbrain.org/tvb/). 😁